Drys-H/Drys-H/README.md

 Hi !
 My name is Drys, I'm an enthusiast learner.
 I start self-taught and realised that I want to do that for a living !

-Aspiring data scientists ( data analytics - data engineer ) / python developer, with a passion for creative work and collaborative projects.
+Aspiring data analytics, with a passion for creative work and collaborative projects.
 Interest for space research, ecology, anthropology and sociology.
 My goal will be to help researchers in they work to achieve better and more efficient results.
 Use to work as a model/costume maker for 8y.